The official blog of the Lung Institute.

 Along with learning about COPD exacerbation symptoms and how to deal with them, it’s important to see your doctor regularly even if you’re feeling well.
 You and your doctor can work together to develop a comprehensive COPD treatment plan to address your disease, its symptoms and exacerbation risks.

 Many people have found following a comprehensive treatment plan helpful in managing their disease symptoms.
-Comprehensive plans may include dietary changes, exercise, stopping smoking, COPD medications, oxygen therapy, stem cell therapy and more.
-If you or a loved one has COPD, emphysema, chronic bronchitis or another chronic lung disease and would like to learn more about stem cell therapy, contact us at (800) 729-3065.
+Comprehensive plans may include dietary changes, exercise, stopping smoking, COPD medications, oxygen therapy, cellular therapy and more.
+If you or a loved one has COPD, emphysema, chronic bronchitis or another chronic lung disease and would like to learn more about cellular therapy, contact us at (800) 729-3065.